adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 I am alone.

-#
+---

 2907

 We are relativistic now, nearly three quarters of the speed of light.
-One twentieth of a standard gravity is only a slight push, but as I have burned fuel my acceleration increases, and we have been thrusting for fifteen years continuously.
+One twentieth of a standard gravity is only a slight push, but I have burning for fifteen years continuously.
 To one side of my path Sirius glares insanely bright, a knife in the sky, a mad dog of a star.
 The stars of Orion are weirdly distorted.
 Ahead of me, the lesser dog Procyon is waxing brighter every year; behind me, the sun is a fading dot in Aquila.

 Of all things, I am lonely.
 I had not realized that I still had the psychological capacity for loneliness.
 I examine my brain, and find it.
 Now that I see it, I _could_ delete it if I choose to do so, but I hesitate- It is not such a bad thing, not something that is crippling my capabilities, and if I edit my brain too much will I not become, in some way, like them?
 I leave my brain unedited.